neurobagel/documentation/docs/user_guide/config.md

 cp local_nb_nodes.template.json local_nb_nodes.json
 ```

-You are now ready to follow the remaining steps of the deployment instructions.

 ### Proxy server

 To make your Neurobagel node services (node API, query tool, etc.) accessible via custom URLs